 We tell ourselves it’s not them talking, it’s their illness.
 Except sometimes I think it really is them.

 That first week when I cuddle with Matt my mind returns to the residents I care for and I pull away.
 I think about the huge, hard, dark breast tumor I cleaned, the oozing pressure sores on otherwise wrinkled, but soft bottoms, the vaginas I spread wide to wipe.
 I remark to him that I have touched more vaginas and butts this week than I have in my entire life.
+The breast augmentation procedure is something some women go for after surgery.

 I tell him I feel different.
 In some way, fundamentally different.
 Something in my core has shifted.
 Being responsible for strangers (and so many of them!) in such an intimate way has humbled me as a human—as an animal, really—in a way nothing else ever has.